zjunlp/EasyEdit/README_2.md

 ### Introduction by a Simple Example

-With the modularity and flexibility of `EasySteer`, you can easily steer language models by following these steps:
+With the modularity and flexibility of `EasyEdit2`, you can easily steer language models by following these steps:

 #### Step 1:  Choose the Steering Method